UBC-MDS/DSCI-532_2024_6_Green-Development-Planner/README.md

 ## License

-This Green Development Planner dashboard was created by Ben Chen, Hayley Han, Ian MacCarthy, and Joey Wu.
+This Green Development Planner dashboard was created by Ben Chen, Yi Han, Ian MacCarthy, and Joey Wu.
 It is licensed under the terms of the [MIT license](LICENSE).